Toggle: English / Spanish

 - Activated charcoal

-- A nasogastric (NG) tube thru the nose into the stomach to empty the stomach (gastric lavage)
+- A nasogastric (NG) tube through the nose into the stomach to empty the stomach (gastric lavage)

 - Medicine (dimercaprol or penicillamine) to reverse the effect of the poison